 - You will have the option at the end of the screen to indicate whether you would like to share your responses with your doctor or not.
 If you choose to, your answers will go directly to your electronic medical record.
 However, your provider will not necessarily be reviewing this at the time of your visit.

 - Participation in the study is voluntary, and you may withdraw at any time.
-Your choice to participate or not will in no way impact the quality of care you receive at Fletcher Allen Health Care.
+Your choice to participate or not will in no way impact the quality of care you receive at The University of Vermont Medical Center.

 - The telephone screen must be completed before your appointment with your doctor.